TECH 1006 - Engineering Mechanics Technology

 General Course Information

-Course Code TECH 1006 Course Engineering Mechanics Technology Coordinating Unit TBS Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites SACE Stage 2 Mathematical Methods - or equivalent Incompatible CEME 1004 Course Description This course teaches students how to apply Newtonian physics to analyse relatively simple physical mechanisms.
+Course Code TECH 1006 Course Engineering Mechanics Technology Coordinating Unit Centre for STEM Education and Innovation Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites SACE Stage 2 Mathematical Methods - or equivalent Incompatible CEME 1004 Course Description This course teaches students how to apply Newtonian physics to analyse relatively simple physical mechanisms.
 Emphasis is given to commonly encountered engineering applications that are either in static equilibrium or dynamic non-equilibrium.
 Topics include an introduction to forces; equilibrium; centre of gravity; distributed loading; friction; shear force diagrams bending moment diagrams; kinematics; kinetic motion and energy.